freerange/site/soups/weeknotes/week-377.snip.markdown

 Week 377
 ========

-James was away on a skiing course this week.
+[James][james-mead] was away on a skiing course this week.

-I spent most of my time working on Smart Answers.
+I spent most of my time working on [Smart Answers][smart-answers].
 There was plenty to do for the start of the 2016/17 tax year.

 ## Smart Answers